josuemour4/blog/_posts/2024-09-22-ordination-ccc-vd.md

 - 3(4) buried in enclosure
   - Cables installed in ducts or enclosures buried in the ground.
   - May limit heat dissipation compared to direct installation in the ground.

+On the table, the columns are organized by

+1. Item number
+2. Cable details (two or three core)
+3. Reference drawing
+4. Current-carrying capacity table reference
+5. Methods of installation for cables deemed to have the same current-carrying capacity
+6. Derating table

+Below is an example of selecting the appropriate 4-core + E unarmored V75 Circular Cu cable, with insulation installed using the method "clipped directly to a vertical surface and open to air," protected by a circuit breaker (CB), for a sub-main circuit designed to handle a maximum demand of 172A.

+Circuit breaker: 200A

+1. The cable will be opened to air, so <b> table  3(1)</b>.
+2. Check column 5 for the description that applies for it, <b> item 13</b>.
+    - <b>Cables installed — (a) clipped direct to a wall, floor, ceiling or similar surface;</b>
+3. Double check on colun 2 if it is three core
+4. Confirm in column 4 which table and column should be checked to find the CCC value, <b> Tables 13 and columns 5.
+5. The selection of the cable should be based on the current carry capacity of the cable, so that means for the protection of a device selected as 200A the cable needs to satisfy the form IN ≤ IZ, in this case the cable selected is 95mm, once it is capable to carry 213A (200 is ≤ 213).